maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 ## Longer term plans

 1. Define \(x\neq a\) operator.
 Needed to exclude single numbers from the domain.
-2. Add in constants of integration into the calculus tests.
+2. Define \(x\in X\) operator, for student use.
+3. Provide better tools for dealing with assessment, such as checking for particular steps.
-3. Provide better feedback to students about which steps they have taken and what goes wrong.
+2. Provide better feedback to students about which steps they have taken and what goes wrong.

 In the long term, we may fully implement the ideas in the paper Sangwin, C.J. __An Audited Elementary Algebra__ The Mathematical Gazette, July 2015.

 In the future students might also be expected to say what they are doing, e.g. ``add \(a\) to both sides", as well as just do it.
-Quite how it does this, and the options available to the teacher is what is most likely to change!
+Quite how it does this, and the options available to the teacher is what is most likely to change.

 We would like to introduce the idea of a *model answer*.
 STACK will then establish the extent to which the student's answer follows this model solution.